gurolayanlar/electron-angular-typescript-template/README.md

 # Electron Template using Angular with Typescript
-This repository is simple template for ElectronJS using Angular
+This repository is simple template for ElectronJS using Angular.
+I have implement Material-UI for styles.

 ## Getting Started
 Clone this repo and run the following commands.